-We at Colorlib know a thing or two about creating unique and successful WordPress themes, our own custom-built theme library consists of 8 themes already, and we’re working around the clock to increase this amount, while juggling things like customer support, and feedback management in the middle of it all.
+We at Colorlib know something about creating unique and successful WordPress themes.
+Our custom-built theme library consists of 8 themes already, and we’re working around the clock to increase this amount while juggling things like customer support and feedback management in the middle of it all.
 Colorlib themes have been highlighted by WordPress numerous times, and leading world’s brands like Adobe are using Colorlib themes to style their blogs.

 We take great pride in these achievements.
-However, with our hands full of work, instead of writing our own tutorial on how to create a WordPress theme, we want to share some of the tutorials that we have found inspiring from a range of WordPress developers, some of whom you will surely have heard of before.
-We do however offer a thorough tutorial on how to create your own WordPress website.
+However, with our hands full of work, instead of writing our tutorial on creating a WordPress theme, we want to share some of the tutorials we have found inspiring from a range of WordPress developers, some of whom you will surely have heard of before.
+However, we offer a thorough tutorial on creating your own WordPress website.

-The WordPress theme landscape, as far as developers are concerned, has changed immensely over the last few years.
+As far as developers are concerned, the WordPress theme landscape has changed immensely over the last few years.
 Although a PHP platform by itself, WordPress styling involves heavy use of HTML5 and CSS3 elements that you will find in modern web design, with the exception that WordPress styling requires specific understanding of how WordPress interprets styles, you will find more info on that, amongst other important elements on the Theme Development page at WordPress Codex.

 It’s no longer about just the container, but the kind of features that this container can support: responsive design, social media widgets, content optimization, and so on.
-Creating a WordPress theme for scratch is doable, and best results will be possible for those who have concise understanding of web design, everyone else — there is plenty of fun to be had in creating your own WP theme regardless, enjoy the process and you might develop a skill for yourself that could potentially become the 2nd job you’ve been looking for.
+Creating a WordPress theme for scratch is doable, and the best results will be possible for those who have concise understanding of web design, and everyone else.
+There is plenty of fun to be had in creating your own WP theme regardless, enjoy the process and you might develop a skill for yourself that could potentially become the 2nd job you’ve been looking for.

-As WordPress developers and users, we are aware of what’s essentially known as WordPress Skeleton and WordPress Boilerplate themes, these are pre-built raw versions of templates that you can further style with your own code, we will be also listing a few of these as soon as we are done with the tutorials.
-If you are a developer yourself, we’d be pleased to include any of your own tutorials that are related to crafting WordPress themes, either leave a comment, or get in touch using email.
+As WordPress developers and users, we know what’s essentially known as WordPress Skeleton and WordPress Boilerplate themes.
+These are pre-built raw versions of templates that you can further style with your own code.
+We will also list a few of these as soon as we finish the tutorials.
+If you are a developer yourself, we’d be pleased to include any of your own tutorials that are related to crafting WordPress themes, either leave a comment or get in touch using email.

 You can directly access all three parts of this post: